Enhancing

 After

 Having that return date is super helpful because not everybody puts a return date.
-And that's very convenient that the Barcode button is there, because without that I probably would have clicked on the actual order.
-So I like that that's right there."
+And that's very convenient that the [UPS Barcode] button is there, because without that I probably would have clicked on the actual order."

 - Customer Feedback